davidamichelson/DIV6700/schedule.md

 “The Secret Book of John.”
 In Bart Ehrman, ed., *Lost Scriptures: Books That Did Not Make It into the New Testament*, 297-306.
 New York: Oxford University Press, 2003. *(VLC)* Please print these pages and bring them to class.

 "A Short Reader", in *TPC*, pp. 106-111.
-(Everyone select one text please and come prepared to introduce it).
+(Everyone, please select one text out of the list and come prepared to introduce it in class.
+You only need to enter one of these texts in your *florilegium* notebook and you do NOT need use this short text in any of your answers).

--  Please prepare these questions in your florilegium:
+-  Please prepare these questions in your *florilegium* notebook:

  - Why does the author of the “Secret Book of John” think that their reader will be interested in the revelation contained in the book?
 How does reading the book help save the reader?